Rdatatable/data.table/README.md

         # 1: 1 abcde...
         # 2: 2 klmno...

+  11. `rolltolast` argument in `[.data.table` is now defunct.
+It was deprecated in 1.9.4.

 ### Changes in v1.9.4  (on CRAN 2 Oct 2014)

 #### NEW FEATURES